-There is the opportunity, by previous arrangement, to start husbandry shifts at an earlier date, gaining additional credit for intern program hours.
+There is the opportunity, by previous arrangement, to start early husbandry shifts, gaining additional credit for intern program hours.
 An early start requires acceptance into the hospital shift volunteer program and completion of initial training.

-Application Process and Program Updates
+Application Process & Program Updates

 For current program information, updates, and important dates, please go to: